Call 911 if you have:

-Large amounts of rectal bleeding or nonstop bleeding
+- Large amounts of bright red blood, clots in the toilet bowl, or nonstop bleeding

 1. Call the Doctor

 - Make an appointment to see your health care provider.
 While some causes of blood with bowel movements are minor, others, such as colon cancer, are serious.

 2. Monitor Symptoms

 - Before the appointment with your health care provider, keep track of color and consistency of the blood and stool.
 Also keep track of symptoms such as rectal or abdominal pain, rectal pressure, constipation, diarrhea, cramping, fever, or mucus in the stools.

 3. Follow Up